Stem Cell-based Treatment for Osteoarthritis (OA):

 Current therapies are mainly targeting the symptoms, however, none are able to structurally modify the processes of OA or prevent the disease's progression.
 Stem cell therapies have yielded impressive results in regenerating damaged tissues and the underlying aging and immunologically-related processes of osteoarthritis.

 With the next generation of stem cell-based therapies, the ANOVA Stem Cell Secretome Therapy, in combination with conventional therapeutic measures, we offer a novel regenerative approach to treating Osteoarthritis.
 Our programs are one of a kind in Europe.

 Recent evidence-based scientific research has shown that stem cell-based therapies are able to effectively modulate the immune responses of OA, regenerate lost nerve supply, differentiate into chondrocytes (the cells that produce cartilage), etc., and offer long lasting effects for treating OA, as compared to standard medications (like nonsteroidal anti-inflammatory drugs) which only temporarily mask the symptoms.

-For more information about our stem cell-based treatments for Osteoarthritis, please feel free to contact us.
+For more information about our stem cell-based treatments for Osteoarthritis in Germany, please feel free to contact us.
 We are always here for you.